Joms94/Data-Skills-Analysis/README.md

 **Results**
-From a sample of nearly 550 job listings, the following insights hold true:
+At time of writing (14/10/21) from a sample of nearly 550 job listings, the following insights hold true:
 * SQL is the most in-demand skill, with just over 61% of all listings requiring or preferring applicants who know it.
+* The average salary is AU $120,998.48.
+* Only 32% of listings mention the need or preference for a degree or other tertiary qualification.